 I spent 2 weeks in the summer of 2017 exploring Croatia with my family.
 There is enough to experience and explore in this not-so-hidden-gem for a month.
-Limited time off and other realities for most of us demand a two-week Croatia itinerary.
+Limited time off and other realities for most families demand a two-week Croatia family vacation itinerary.
+So if you are visiting Croatia with kids, dive right in!

-The two-week Croatia & Slovenia Itinerary we followed, gave us an opportunity to visit UNESCO Heritage sites like Plitvice national park and Ston walls, relax in beautiful islands of Hvar and Vis, explore medieval cities of Split and Dubrovnik.
+The two-week Croatia & Slovenia Itinerary gave us an opportunity to visit UNESCO Heritage sites like Plitvice national park and Ston walls.
+Following this Croatia itinerary for families, we relaxed in beautiful islands of Hvar and Vis, and explored medieval cities of Split and Dubrovnik.

-This itinerary is suitable for family travel, also for travellers who desire to balance the top attractions and city sightseeing with island relaxation and adventure activities.
+This 2 weeks Croatia and Slovenia itinerary is suitable if you are exploring Croatia with kids.
+It is also suited for travellers who desire to balance the city sightseeing with island relaxation and adventure activities.
 Croatia offers several adventure activities – cycling, kayaking, diving, and we grabbed them with both hands.

-2 days in Slovenia was a last-minute addition to our itinerary.
-We had extra time in Zagreb and decided to use it to visit the lovely city of Ljubljana and stay at the scenic Lake Bled area.
+The 2 days in Slovenia was a last-minute addition to our Croatia itinerary for families.
+We had extra time in Zagreb and decided to use it to visit the lovely city of Ljubljana.

 Zagreb (1 night) – Lake Bled, Slovenia (1 night) – Zagreb (1 night) – Plitvice national park (1 night) – Split (2 nights) – Hvar (3 nights) – Vis (3 nights) – Dubrovnik (3 nights)